Esther Williams (1921-2013)

 After her separation from Gage Esther had affairs with some of her costars, including Victor Mature and Geoff Chandler.
 In 1969 she married the Argentine actor, Fernando Lamas, with whom she remained until his death in 1982.

-In 1994 she married actor Edward Bell, with whom she currently lives quietly in Beverly Hills.
-She has recovered well from a stroke she suffered in 2007.
+In 1994 she married actor Edward Bell, with whom she lived quietly in Beverly Hills.
+Esther Williams died on June 6th, 2013.

 Esther Williams has a unique place in the history of Hollywood.
 She was the undisputed star of a unique genre, the "Aqua Musical".
 It can never happen again.
+There will never be another Hollywood Mermaid.
 There will never be another Esther Williams.

 Esther Williams Academy AwardsNo Nominations: